Common Questions: Naturopathic Physicians

 Q: Do I have to notify the Board if I change my practice location, home address, or mailing address other than on my renewal at the end of the year?

-A: Yes, you must notify the Board in writing within 30 days of any change in home or practice location or mailing address per OAR 850-050-0130.
+A: Yes, you must notify the Board in writing or complete the update contact form within 30 days of any change in home or practice location or mailing address per OAR 850-050-0130.

 Q: My address/contact information has changed.
 How do I update the board?

-A: You need to send the update in writing.
+A: You need to send the update in writing or complete the update contact form.
 We cannot accept changes over the phone.
 This can be emailed, faxed or mailed to OBNM.
 Remember: it is your responsibility to provide the board with correct address information per OAR 850-050-0130.
 You will be held to any late fees that result from the renewal application being sent to an old address.

 Q: When do I need to renew my license?